DCMIP Summer School on Earth System Model Development

 Geophysical Fluid Dynamics (CLIMATE 401)

 This senior-level / beginning graduate-level atmospheric dynamics course extends the knowledge from CLIMATE 321 (for undergraduates) and serves as a rigorous introduction to atmospheric dynamics for beginning climate graduate students or graduate students from other academic programs.
 Graduate students with prior knowledge of atmospheric dynamics are advised to take the advanced version CLIMATE 451 (see below).
 If you are unsure, please reach out to Prof. Jablonowski.
-The course provides in-depth discussions of the equations of motion for geophysical flows which includes both the atmosphere and (partly) the ocean.
+The course provides in-depth discussions of the equations of motion for geophysical flows which a focus on the atmosphere.
 We will approximate the equations in various ways (geostrophic balance, vorticity dynamics, quasi-geostrophic theory) to learn about the essential motions and forces for weather and climate systems on varying temporal and spatial scales.
-The course will also discuss some wave dynamics, like the discussion of Rossby waves and shallow-water waves.
+The course will also discuss some wave dynamics, like the discussion of Rossby waves and shallow-water waves, and tropical dynamics.

 Graduate course at the University of Michigan: Atmospheric Dynamics (CLIMATE 451)

 This graduate-level course provides an in-depth discussion of atmospheric motions.
 We start with a review of the equations of motion and dominant balances, and briefly remind ourselves of the quasi-geostrophic theory.
 This is our background knowledge.
 We then discuss waves and instabilities in the atmosphere.
-This includes the derivation of dispersion relations and a discussion of barotropic, baroclinic, inertial, Kelvin-Helmholtz and static instabilities.
+This includes the derivation of the dispersion relations for shallow-water, sound, gravity, inertial-gravity, topographic, Rossby, and many tropical waves.
+In addition, we discuss barotropic, baroclinic, inertial, Kelvin-Helmholtz, symmetric, and static instabilities.
 The course reviews the general circulation of the atmosphere including the Hadley cells, planetary and equatorial waves and gives an overview of the dynamics of the middle atmosphere.
 We address the wave-mean flow interaction, wavenumber-frequency diagrams, the mean and transformed Eulerian mean circulation, tropical meteorology, energy and angular momentum budgets, and atmospheric modeling.

 Figure: Wheeler-Kiladis wavenumber-frequency diagrams based on ECMWF’s ERA40 reanalysis data set.
 Left: wavenumber-frequency spectrum for temperature during Jan-Jun 1980 at 50mb altitude, averaged between 10S-10N.
 Kelvin wave stands out, with wavenumber of about 1 and period of 15-20 days.
 Right: wavenumber-frequency diagram for temperature during Jun-Nov 1980 at 30mb altitude, averaged between 10S-10N.
 A Rossby-Gravity wave signal can be picked out at about wavenumber 4-5, with a frequency of about 3-5 days.